damianhakert/damianhakert.github.io/source/posts/2016-08-05-make-it-easier-to-become-a-fan.html.md

 ---
-title: "Make It Easier to Become a Fan"
+title: "Building a Culture People Love"
 author: Sid Sijbrandij
 author_twitter: sytses
 categories: GitLab
 image_title: '/images/unsplash/million_downloads.jpg'
-description: "Five principles that make it easier to become a fan"
+description: "Five principles that make it easier for people to love your company culture"
 ---

-We were very pleased and surprised to see [this recent article](https://www.b.agilob.net/choose-gitlab-for-your-next-project/) pop up
+We were very pleased and surprised to see [this article](https://www.b.agilob.net/choose-gitlab-for-your-next-project/) pop up
 (thanks, agilob!) as well as [this one](https://news.ycombinator.com/item?id=11091980), [this one](https://news.ycombinator.com/item?id=11095652), and [this one](https://news.ycombinator.com/item?id=11091577) that all arrived on